 9

-The distribution of the 1,034 ballots that were identified as being cast by non-citizen voters (yellow trace in Figure 1) in previous elections is shown in Figure 2.
+The distribution of the 1,775 ballots that were identified as being cast by non-citizen voters (the yellow trace in Figure 1) in previous elections is shown in Figure 2.
 The most significant spikes are in the 2019, 2020, 2021 and 2022 November General elections, as well as the 2020 March Democratic presidential primary.
 Figure 3, which shows this distribution as a percentage of votes cast.
-Please note the scale of the Y-axis on the percent plot in Figure 3 is in units of 10^-3 percent.
+Please note the scale of the Y-axis on the percent plot in Figure 3 is in percent of total ballots cast in each election.
 These graphs were only produced for the VHL data, and do not include the DAL identified records.

 Figures 4 and 5 show the distribution of the registration dates of the identified non-citizen records.
 The same data is plotted in figure 4 and 5, with the only difference being the scale of the Y-axis in order to better observe the dynamic range of the values.
 When we look at the registration date of these identified records, we see that there is a distinct relative increase starting around 1996, and then again around 2012.